Project Type

 Track History

 Existing solutions are fragmented.
 Municipal sites and utility providers each offer separate, outdated systems.
 Bill platforms automate payments but lack clarity or context.
-None provides a unified, user-friendly space to view, understand, and manage all household bills in one place.

 Bill Management Apps